openstack-archive/fuel-plugin-networking-sfc/README.md

 Known issues
 ------------

-1. Networking-SFC is very dynamic project, because of that we stick to last known working commit.
+1. Networking SFC is very dynamic project, because of that we stick to last known working commit.

 Contributors
 ------------